Bangladeshi society

-Bangladesh did not exist as a distinct geographic and ethnic unity until independence.
 The region had been a part of Bangla, Bengali: বাংলা/বঙ্গ, whose history dates back to four millennia, and during the British period it formed the Bengal province, the eastern part of the British Indian Empire, which was dominated by the British rulers and Hindu professional, commercial, and landed elites.
 After the establishment of Pakistan in 1947, present-day Bangladesh came under the hegemony of the non-Bengali Muslim elites of the West Wing of Pakistan.
 The establishment of Bangladesh, therefore, implied the formation of both a new nation and a new social order.

 Social history

 Until the partition of British India in 1947, Hindus controlled about 80 percent of all large rural holdings, urban real estate, and government jobs in East Bengal and dominated finance, commerce, and the professions.
 Following partition, a massive flight of East Bengali Hindus effectively removed the Hindu economic and political elite and cut the territory's ties to Calcutta.
 After the emigration of the Hindus, Muslims moved quickly into the vacated positions, creating for the first time in East Bengal an economy and government predominantly in Muslim hands.
 These vastly increased opportunities, especially in the civil service and the professions, however, soon came to be dominated by a West Pakistani-based elite whose members were favoured by the government both directly and indirectly.
 Soon after independence in 1971, an ill-prepared Bangladeshi elite moved into the areas vacated by West Pakistanis.
 Except for members of small non-Bengali caste-like Muslim groups known as "trading communities," (Arrien) Bangladeshi Muslims almost immediately established control over all small- and medium-sized industrial and commercial enterprises.
 The 1972 nationalization of non-Bengali-owned large industries accelerated the establishment of control and influence by the indigenous community.

 The sudden rise of a new managerial class and the expansion of the civil and military bureaucracy upset the balance in both the urban and the rural sectors.
 Party affiliation, political contacts, and documented revolutionary service became the main prerequisites for admission to the rapidly growing new elite of political and industrial functionaries; the established middle class and its values played lesser roles.
 In the countryside, new elites with links to the villages bought property to establish their sociopolitical control.
 Also taking advantage of the situation, the rural political elite amassed fortunes in land and rural-based enterprises.
 The result was the growth of a new, land-based, rural elite that replaced many formerly entrenched wealthy peasants (in Bengali, jotedars).